 2. Improve Health and Productivity

 Many businesses are now actively encouraging their staff to use greener ways of getting into the office.
-Cycling to work or car sharing are just two options.
+Cycling to work or car-sharing is just two options.
 But there are others such as video conferencing rather than driving to a meeting or even allowing employees to work from home more.
 Getting your staff to cycle into work or walk more is a great way to stay fit and can improve health and productivity in the office.

 3. Introduce Energy Efficient Lighting